PeterShinners/comp/design/struct.md

 ## Alternative Syntaxes

-Structures can be created with three different bracket types, each with distinct
+Structures can be created with different bracket types, each with distinct
 behavior:

 - `{}` - Normal struct with evaluated expressions